MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ## Risk levels

-ID Protection categorizes risk level into three tiers: low, medium, and high.
-Risk levels are calculated using our machine learning algorithms and represent how confident Microsoft is that one or more of the user's credentials are known by an unauthorized entity.
+ID Protection categorizes risk into three tiers: low, medium, and high.
+Risk levels calculated by our machine learning algorithms and represent how confident Microsoft is that one or more of the user's credentials are known by an unauthorized entity.

 - A risk detection with risk level **High** signifies that Microsoft is highly confident that the account is compromised.
 - A risk detection with risk level **Low** signifies that there are anomalies present in the sign-in or a userâ€™s credential, but we're less confident that these anomalies mean the account is compromised.